Safe Routes to School

 Please contact us if you have any questions about Student Travel Tally Week or anything else referenced on this page.
 You can reach your Virginia SRTS Local Technical Assistance Coordinator on our toll-free hotline, 1-855-601-7787.
 Also, be sure to check out the resources below.
 A good place to start is the zipped folder at the top of the list, which contains everything you’ll need for a successful Student Travel Tally Week.
 If you are already familiar with the basics, the resources can also be downloaded individually.

 The number of schools participating in Student Travel Tally Week continues to grow.
-In the fall of 2016, 219 schools across the state participated in Student Travel Tally Week during September and October.
+In the fall of 2018, 261 schools across the state participated in Student Travel Tally Week during September and October.
 In addition to learning about their own student travel trends and setting the baseline measurement for future SRTS projects, these schools are able to make division and statewide reports to see how their schools compare within their division and across the state.
-You can view the fall 2016 Statewide Report for a detailed analysis at this link.
+You can view the fall 2018 Statewide Report here.

-During the tally months, 427,894 total trips were counted statewide in more than 100 different cities and towns.
+During the tally months, over 550,000 trips were counted statewide in 37 cities and towns.
 Overall, when traveling to school:

 Student Travel Tally Week Toolkit